adam-hurwitz/wellness-oi/groin-recovery.md

     - Switch sides and repeat
     - *See [Hip Labral Tear Exercises That Can Help Speed Up Your Recovery](https://www.livestrong.com/article/188528-what-are-some-exercises-for-hip-labral-tear-recovery) by Livestrong*
 * Lying
-    - Lie on your back
+    - Lie on your back with both legs flat on the ground
+    - Pull your stretching leg's knee towards your chest with your hands
+        - Optional: Keep one knee bent
-    - Bend both knees and cross one leg's ankle over the other opposite legs knee
+            - Cross the stretching leg's ankle on the bent knee
-    - Pull the opposite leg's knee towards your abdomen with your hands and hold for 15-30 sec
+            - Pull the bent knee towards your chest
+    - Rotate your hip externally by bringing your foot towards your opposite hip
+    - Hold onto your ankle with one hand and the knee with the other hand pulling your knee toward chest
+    - Keep the other leg flat on the ground
     - Switch sides and repeat
     - *See [Hip Labral Tear Exercises That Can Help Speed Up Your Recovery](https://www.livestrong.com/article/188528-what-are-some-exercises-for-hip-labral-tear-recovery) by Livestrong*
 - Seated